 100% Bolivian Fair Trade Organic (FTO) Cascara Tea.

-2022 is our eight consecutive year offering Bolivian organic Cascara (AKA Sultana).
-We only have half a bag left.
-The 2021/22 crop is scheduled to arrive in June 2022.
+2022 is our eight consecutive year offering Bolivian organic Cascara (AKA Sultana, in Bolivia).

 Cascara, or coffee cherry tea, is an herbal tea made from the dried berries (also called cherries, or guindas) of the coffee plant.
 The Spanish word cáscara means "husk".
 In Bolivia, it is also known as sultana, and is commonly consumed as a tea.
 It can be mixed with sticks of cinnamon for enhanced flavor and additional anti-oxidants.
 It has now become a highly appreciated specialty tea.
 This bag contains 4 oz. of un-roasted, un-ground cascara berries.